WHAT IS A VOCATION?

 – Do I know holy priests I can talk to about becoming a priest?

-It is important to become involved in your parish, attend Mass frequently, receive the Sacraments, read the Bible and other spiritual resources regularly, learn about Church history and the teachings of the faith, and try to live a good, moral Christian life.
+In vocational discernment, it is important to become involved in your parish, attend Mass frequently, receive the Sacraments, read the Bible and other spiritual resources regularly, learn about Church history and the teachings of the faith, and try to live a good, moral Christian life.

 Also, it’s a good idea to find someone who can be your spiritual director, and for the two of you to meet on a regular basis.
 The purpose of a spiritual director is to help you better understand where God is leading you in your life.